Evaluation of Surrogate Endpoints Based on Meta-Analysis with Surrogate Indices: Abstract

 \section{Abstract}

-We introduce in this paper an extension of the meta-analytic (MA) framework for evaluating surrogate endpoints.
-While the MA framework is regarded as the gold standard for surrogate endpoint evaluation, it is limited in its ability to handle complex surrogates and does not take into account possible differences in the distribution of baseline covariates across trials.
-By contrast, in the context of data fusion, the surrogate-index (SI) framework accommodates complex surrogates and allows for complex relationships between baseline covariates, surrogates, and clinical endpoints.
-However, the SI framework is not a surrogate evaluation framework and relies on strong identifying assumptions.
+The meta-analytic (MA) framework is the gold standard for evaluating putative surrogate endpoints but it is not well-suited for complex surrogates.
+We address this limitation by considering real-valued summaries of complex surrogates as alternative, univariate putative surrogates.
+We focus on the surrogate index as a specific summary measure with desirable properties.

-To address the MA framework's limitations, we propose an extension that incorporates ideas from the SI framework.
-We first formalize the data-generating mechanism underlying the MA framework, providing a transparent description of the untestable assumptions required for valid inferences in any evaluation of trial-level surrogacy---assumptions often left implicit in the MA framework.
-While this formalization is meaningful in its own right, it is also required for our main contribution: We propose to estimate a specific transformation of the baseline covariates and the surrogate, the so-called surrogate index.
-This estimated transformation serves as a new potential univariate surrogate and is optimal in a trial-level surrogacy sense under certain conditions.
-We show that, under weak additional conditions, this new univariate surrogate can be evaluated as a trial-level surrogate as if the transformation were known a priori.
+We first formalize the data-generating mechanism underlying the MA framework, making explicit the assumptions required for valid inferences in any evaluation of trial-level surrogacy.
+These assumptions are often left implicit in the MA framework.
+Building on this formalization, we show that, under certain conditions, the surrogate index maximizes the trial-level surrogacy among all real-valued summaries.
+When the surrogate index is estimated, we show that valid inference about the trial-level surrogacy of this estimated surrogate index is possible.

-This approach enables the evaluation of the trial-level surrogacy of complex surrogates and can be implemented using standard software.
-We illustrate this approach with a set of COVID-19 vaccine trials where antibody markers are assessed as potential trial-level surrogate endpoints.
+The proposed approach can be implemented using standard software and is illustrated using COVID-19 vaccine efficacy trials, where antibody markers are evaluated as candidate surrogate endpoints.

 \keywords{Surrogate endpoints \and Meta-analysis \and Surrogate index \and Data-adaptive target parameter \and COVID-19}